 By following a similar type of schedule in your area, you can save about 10 – 20% on your water bill.
 However, keep a close eye for signs of excessive wilting if rainfall is not typical.
 The amount of watering needed can vary by the types of plants you have in your yard and the amount of rainfall you receive.

-Position sprinklers properly.
+Position sprinklers properly

 Make sure the water lands on your plants and grass and not on paved areas.
 Lawns only need about ¾ inch of water in one watering session.
 Place empty tuna cans or measuring cups around the yard (all within range of the sprinkler, some close, some farther away).
 Turn on the sprinkler for 30 minutes.
 After 30 minutes, measure the amount of water collected in each can/cup.
+This will help give you a baseline of how much water should be on the lawn, and if you need to increase the time that you water your Florida lawn.

 Signs of a perfect lawn